qwertie/ecsharp/ecs/for-normal-coders.md

 If, for some reason, you are forced to write several methods that are identical except for one data type, or several classes that are identical except for one thing, then `replace`, `unroll` and code snippets might be for you.

 I'll just explain this briefly with an example.
 Let's suppose your class has a bunch of properties and that for some reason you are required to write a separate method that does some task for each property.
 Why would you need so many separate methods?
 I don't know.
 It's a code smell.
-But sometimes in the real world, you get yourself in odd situations and you find yourself having to do repetitive tasks.
+But sometimes in the real world, you get yourself in situations where you need to do repetitive tasks or write repetitive code.
 So let's just say you've landed in one of these situations, you're writing repetitive code, and there's no alternative.

 That's where `unroll` and `replace` come in.
 Let's say the task has something to do with, I don't now, serialization: